Fourier-Mukai functors in the supported case: Extending natural transformations

 \begin{cor} With the same hypotheses on $\cat{E}$, $\cat{A}$ and $\cat{T}$, let $\fun{F}_1,\fun{F}_2\colon\Db(\cat{E})\to\cat{T}$ be exact functors and let $f\colon\fun{F}_1\rest{\cat{C}}\isomor\fun{F}_2\rest{\cat{C}}$ be an isomorphism.
 Assume moreover that $\fun{F}_1$ satisfies $\Ca$.
 Then there exists a unique isomorphism of exact functors $g\colon\fun{F}_1\isomor\fun{F}_2$ extending $f$. \end{cor}

 \begin{proof} As $f$ is an isomorphism, we can apply Corollary \ref{cor:critiso1} so that $\fun{F}_1(A)\iso\fun{F}_2(A)$, for all $A\in\Db(\cat{E})\cap\cat{A}$.
-Hence hypothesis (i) in Proposition \ref{prop:extending1} follows from $\Ca$.
-Analogously, for (ii) we use that $\fun{F}_1(P_i)\iso\fun{F}_2(P_i)$ by assumption.
+Hence hypotheses (i) and (ii) in Proposition \ref{prop:extending1} follow from $\Ca$.
+Analogously, for (iii) we use that $\fun{F}_1(P_i)\iso\fun{F}_2(P_i)$ by assumption.
 Thus Proposition \ref{prop:extending1} applies and we get a unique natural transformation of exact functors $g\colon\fun{F}_1\to\fun{F}_2$ extending $f$.
 The fact that $g$ is an isomorphism is again a formal consequence of uniqueness, as in the proof of Corollary \ref{cor:critiso1}. \end{proof}

 In the case $\cat{E}=\cat{A}$, we are going to give a sufficient condition under which $\Ca$ is automatically satisfied.
 We leave it to the reader to formulate a similar statement which ensures that the hypotheses of Proposition \ref{prop:extending1} are satisfied.